-You usually have to pay tax on your UK income even if you are not a UK resident.
+You usually have to pay tax on your UK income even if you are not a UK resident (external link).
 Income includes things like:

 - rental income

 - savings interest

 The country where you live might tax you on your UK income.
 If it has a ‘double-taxation agreement (external link)’ with the UK, you can claim tax relief in the UK to avoid being taxed twice.

 You do not normally pay tax when you sell an asset (external link), apart from on UK property or land.

 When Tax is not Due or is Already Deducted

 Non-residents do not usually pay UK tax on:

 If you live abroad and are employed in the UK, your tax is calculated automatically on the days you work in the UK.